Natalie d'Arbeloff: Teaching

 From the 1960s to the 1990s d'Arbeloff taught printmaking, drawing, painting and mixed-media at various adult education institutions in London, including Camden Arts Centre, City Lit and Stanhope Institutes.
 She was visiting artist/professor at Colorado College in Colorado Springs in 1997 and 1994.
 She has given workshops and written articles on creativity for various publications and her three art and design teaching books (see Further reading) were published in the UK, Sweden and the Netherlands.

 Awards

-When living in Paraguay (1958-1962) d'Arbeloff was the winner of a government competition to design and execute a mural for a new modern building, the Hotel Guarani.
+When living in Paraguay (1958–1962) d'Arbeloff was the winner of a government competition to design and execute a mural for a new modern building, the Hotel Guarani.
 Her abstract mural was inaugurated in 1962.
 She was joint recipient of The Guardians 2007 inaugural Mary Stott competition prize which included editing the newspaper's women's pages for one week in June 2008.

-d'Arbeloff won the 2019 Laydeez Do Comics Rosalind D. Penfold award.
+d'Arbeloff won the 2019 Laydeez Do Comics Rosalind B. Penfold award.
 This award was for a graphic novel-in-progress (not a finished graphic novel) and was given to Double Entendre as the best entry from comics artists over 50 years old.